s4ke/Master-Thesis/src/md/021-functionalprogramming.md

 a single field.
 Also, unlike `data`, constructors declared with `newtype` are strict instead of lazy, meaning the compiler can optimize away the surrounding declaration.
 Everything else is handled exactly like with `data` types.
-The specifics of what laziness or strictness means will be explained in the next section of this Chapter.
+The specifics of what laziness or strictness means will be explained in the next section of this chapter.
 `newtype` types are also a useful tool if we were to write a wrapper for a type while not wanting to inherit all instances of type classes, but are also often used when declaring